-Politics, art, mathematics, science, philosophy, and culture flourished during the Golden Age of Greece, a period in Greek history lasting through the 5th and 4th centuries BC (510-323 BC) that would have a profound influence on the Roman Empire and the western world (1).
+Politics, art, mathematics, science, philosophy, and culture flourished during the Golden Age of Greece, a period in the country’s history lasting through the fifth and fourth centuries BCE, or from 510 to 323 BCE, that would profoundly influence the Roman Empire and the Western world (1).

-Numerous monuments and temples were constructed, and literacy increased significantly as a elementary schools were teaching young boys how to read and write.
-Athenian society in many respects became conducive to literary and philosophical development as evidenced in the fact that it produced far more written works than any of the other Ancient Greek states.
-Philosophy, in particular, spread across the Greek world as the city states grew.
-The flourishing of Athens brought forth the likes of Socrates, Plato, and Aristotle.
-The ideas and reasoning of these influential men were developed and taught by their students and followers.
-Plato, who was a student of Socrates, formed an Academy (from which we get the English word academics) where he passed on Socrates’ ideas to his students, one of whom was Aristotle (who is widely appreciated today in academia not only because of his philosophy but also due to his scientific work on physics, biology, and zoology).
-The ideas presented by these thinkers formed the foundation of western philosophy up until the present day.
+Architecture flourished as various monuments and temples were constructed.
+The famous Acropolis and the Parthenon symbolize one of Western culture’s greatest and enduring achievements.
+The Erechtheum and the Temple of Olympian Zeus are architectural feats symbolizing ancient Greek religion, as were many other temples and sanctuaries.
+Literacy levels also increased as elementary schools taught boys how to read and write.
+In many respects, society became conducive to literary and philosophical development, which is no doubt evidenced in Athens producing far more written works than any other city-state.
+Philosophy, in particular, spread across the Greek world as the city-states grew.
+Athens brought us the likes of Socrates, Plato, and Aristotle whose ideas and reasoning were developed and promoted by their students and later thinkers.
+Plato, who was a student of Socrates, formed an academy, from which we get the English word academics, and passed on Socrates’ ideas to his students, one of whom was Aristotle.
+Aristotle requires little introduction other than a deserved tipping of the hat to his scientific work on physics, biology, and zoology.

-The rivalry that resulted following the death of Alexander the Great’s resulted in the flourishing of different schools of philosophical thought such as the epicureans, skeptics, cynics, and stoics.
-However, at the close of the Hellenistic period (146 BC) Greek culture continued to decline as the Roman Empire grew in might.
-The Romans had little interest in most of Greek philosophy apart from stoicism although Greek philosophy continued to live on in the Arab world where it was being persevered on manuscripts and would also resurface during the medieval era in both Christian and Islamic circles.
+The rivalry that emerged after Alexander’s death facilitated the flourishing of various schools of philosophical thought, most notable of which were the Epicureans, Skeptics, Cynics, and Stoics.
+At the close of the Hellenistic period (146 BCE), Greek culture declined as the Roman Republic grew in strength.
+The Romans had little interest in most of Greek philosophy apart from Stoicism.
+Greek philosophy continued to live on in the Arab world (see the Gold Age of Islam) where it was preserved on manuscripts and would later resurface in the medieval era.

 1. Ancient History.
 Classical Greece.
 Available.